jmmack/example-scripts/taxonomy/vaginal_16S_db/README.md

 (vaginal-0.9.2-raxml.refpkg) Contains files required for classification of vaginal reference sequences in the V3/V4 region of the 16S rRNA gene.

+`taxtable.csv` contains the NCBI taxid for the taxonomic lineage (I have not parsed these out yet for the sequence names)

 #### Processing

 Gaps were removed from the sequence alignment file `vaginal.phylip-convex.fasta`, and taxonomic names were pulled from `chosen.csv-convex`

 #### Output
-A single gap-less multi-fasta of taxonomically named V3-V4 sequences
+A single gap-less multi-fasta of taxonomically named V3-V4 sequences `vagrefv3v4.fasta`